rust-lang/reference/src/expressions.md

 [identifier](identifiers.html), and is separated from its value expression by a colon.
 In the case of a tuple struct the field names are numbers corresponding to the position of the field.
 The numbers must be written in decimal, containing no underscores and with no leading zeros or integer suffix.
+A value of a [union](items.html#unions) type can also be created using this syntax, except that it must specify exactly one field.

 Struct expressions can't be used directly in the head of a [loop](#loops) or an [`if`](#if-expressions), [`if let`](#if-let-expressions) or